pytorch/pytorch/docs/source/tensors.rst

   Sometimes referred to as Brain Floating Point: uses 1 sign, 8 exponent, and 7 significand bits.
 Useful when range is important, since it has the same number of exponent bits as ``float32``
+..
+[3]
+  quantized 4-bit integer is stored as a 8-bit signed integer.

 :class:`torch.Tensor` is an alias for the default tensor type (:class:`torch.FloatTensor`).